echemdb/website/README.md

 mkdcos serve
 ```

-The HTML files are generated in `generated/website`
+The generated HTML files are located in `generated/website`

-Entries are created from datapackaes in `data/generated/svgdigitizer`.
+Entries for the individual cyclic voltammograms are created from datapackaes in `data/generated/svgdigitizer`.
 Follow the next section to create such data.

 ## Convert literature to datapackages